 Once charged with an insurance fraud you will automatically face a determined federal prosecutor and inflexible laws.
 It is here where we at Logue Law Group can help.
 We have the best Pittsburgh criminal defense lawyers who will help you in determining all your choices and attaining the finest result for your case.
 Our Pittsburgh criminal defense attorney will help in representing those charged with insurance fraud and scams, enforce their rights under the different consumer protection laws, as well as fight to recover the losses.
 Insurance fraud is a serious crime due to the money being at stake.
 No matter if you or a loved one is accused of such a fraud, consider consulting our criminal lawyer to know more about the defenses, rights and what to expect at the time of handling the legal system.

-To get in touch and schedule a free initial consultation to discuss any fraud charges with an experienced insurance fraud lawyer in the Pittsburgh area, contact us online or call 1-844-PITT-DUI or 412-389-0805.
+For an initial consultation, at no cost to you, to discuss any fraud charges with an experienced insurance fraud lawyer in the Pittsburgh area, contact us online or call 1-844-PITT-DUI or 412-389-0805.